walunjakarsachinedu/obsidian-vault/shopping app.md

 things to add:
 - popup for created users, already existing users
+- logging for user event (especially on error)
 - for invalid url, redirect user to home page

+to do later:
+- disable wraping in manage product page